 It is legal to waive a player with an NTC in an attempt to provoke them into waiving their NTC.
 It should be noted that GMs may agree to trade for a player on irrevocable waivers, but the trade will not be processed until after the player clears waivers.
 Other GMs, including the one trading for that player, may, of course, claim the player before the trade can be processed.

-Loan Agreement Terms:
+Loan Agreement Requirements:

 Note for all GMs: All players that are on the free agent list are eligible to be signed at any time!